 Homosexual sex was legalized in Estonia in 1992.
 The age of consent is 14 years and was equalized for both homosexual and heterosexual sex in 2001.
 Homosexuals are not banned from military service.
 There is no law against homosexuals.
 As an obligation for acceptance into the European Union, Estonia transposed an EU directive into its own laws banning discrimination based on sexual orientation in employment from May 1, 2004.
-The Equal Treatment Act, in discussion as of 2008, will prohibit discrimination on the basis of sexual orientation in areas other than employment, such as health care, social security, education and the provision of goods and services.
-There are several gay clubs in Tallinn.
-Pride parades have been organized since 2004 but have met with sometimes violent right-wing homophobic opposition mobs.
-LGBT Travelers should check out our new Estonia Gay Lodging Directory.
+The Equal Treatment Act prohibits discrimination on the basis of sexual orientation in areas other than employment, such as health care, social security, education and the provision of goods and services.
+Same-sex partnerships were legalized in 2016.
+Pride parades have been organized since 2004 and have occasionally met with homophobic opposition although much less in recent years.
+The 2017 Baltic Pride encountered no serious opposition.

 Introduction Establishing a “Gay Life in Estonia” is becoming an achievable reality through education, tolerance and government support.
 Estonia is a small country with hope in the air and in the streets that reaching a level of gay tolerance and presence will not take a decade more and not through bloodshed and social upheaval.
 First, both